-It was asked how important vitamin B is when looking for a job.
-Here, a distinction was made between employees and employers.
-The majority of respondents say, "Anyone who has relationships should use them" - both a relative majority of employers (48 percent) and applicants (41 percent) agree.
+The question was asked how important vitamin B is when looking for a job.
+A distinction was made between employees and employers.
+The majority of the participants said: “Those who have relationships should use them” - both a relative majority of employers (48 percent) and applicants (41 percent) agree.

-What is interesting is this result: While four out of ten employees (39 percent) are convinced that looking for a job "does not work without relationships", 43 percent of employers believe that good people can find good jobs even without contacts.
-I rather believe that employers here want to speak freely of the accusation of nepotism.
+This result is now interesting: While four out of ten employees (39 percent) are convinced that “nothing works without relationships” when looking for a job, 43 percent of employers believe that good people can find good jobs even without contacts.
+I rather believe that employers want to speak freely of the accusation of nepotism.

 Of course, every business wants to think and communicate that it has the best, most talented and great employees.
 Imagine a staff member who admits that he has selected an applicant not for objective abilities but because he knows the XY - he would make himself completely vulnerable.
 Even if that happens in reality often!

 In addition, only four percent of 181 respondents on the employers' side say that relationships are the non-plus ultra in the search for potential employees.